Texas lawmakers to vote on Republican-backed voting limits

 Courts have rejected those claims in more than 60 lawsuits challenging the results.

-Earlier this month, dozens of companies - including American Airlines Group Inc (AAL.O), Hewlett Packard Enterprise Co (HPE.N) and Microsoft Corp (MSFT.O) - urged legislators to reject any law restricting access to ballots.
+Earlier this month, dozens of companies - including American Airlines Group Inc, Hewlett Packard Enterprise Co and Microsoft Corp - urged legislators to reject any law restricting access to ballots.

 Our Standards: The Thomson Reuters Trust Principles.